python-discord/code-jam-11/presentation/presentation.md

 class: invert
 ---

-# Name <!-- fit -->
+# Lumina Tracker <!-- fit -->

 ---

-<Name> is a discord bot that allows you to keep track of the TV shows and movies that you have watched.
+**Lumina Tracker** is a discord bot that allows you to keep track of the TV shows and movies that you have watched.
 You can use it to search for and see various information about the shows/movies you're interested in, but also to mark individual movies or show episodes as watched or favorite.

 The bot then allows anyone to take a look at your profile, to see what you have watched, alongside with some neat statistics like the total number of episodes, shows and movies that you have tracked.